Optimal Beamforming for Integrated Sensing and Communication Exploiting Prior Distribution Information: How Many Beams are Needed?: Numerical Results

 \subsubsection{Optimal Beamforming Designs with Different Numbers of Targets/Users}

-Fig. \ref{rank_beamforming} compares the beamforming designs under different numbers of targets and/or users with different rate requirements, where the PDFs of the targets are illustrated in Fig. \ref{PDF_base}.
+Fig. \ref{rank_beamforming} compares the beamforming designs under different numbers of targets and/or users with different rate requirements, where the PDFs of the targets are illustrated as fine dashed curves in the bottom figure of each subfigure with different colors representing different targets.
 With $M=30$ targets and $K=2$ users, it is observed from Fig. \ref{rank_beamforming_base} that the number of sensing beams is always limited by the general bound $\sqrt{M}$ derived in Theorem \ref{prop_rank} and Theorem \ref{prop_rank_sum}; while \emph{one} or \emph{no} sensing beam is needed in various rate regimes, which are consistent with our analysis of Case I, Case II, and Case III in Sections \ref{opti_solution_P1} and \ref{opti_solution_P3}.
 Moreover, compared to the optimal beamforming design for the min-max periodic PCRB problem, its counterpart for the min-sum problem generally requires fewer sensing beams, because the former needs to cater to the possible angles of every target so as to optimize the worst-case performance among the multiple targets.
 This is also reflected on the radiated power pattern in the low-rate regime, where the min-max beamforming yields more evenly distributed power patterns, while the min-sum beamforming radiates less power over various angles with low probability densities and higher power over highly-probable angles.
 Furthermore, as the user rate requirement becomes more stringent, the number of dedicated sensing beams becomes smaller since less interference from sensing can be tolerated, while the radiated power towards the user locations is increased.
 With a high rate requirement (e.g., $5.2$ bps/Hz for both users), the system will be communication-limited, thus the min-max and min-sum beamforming solutions tend to yield the same radiated power pattern despite their different sensing performance metrics.